Singapore Scout Association: History

 Scouting was first introduced in Singapore in 1908 but was officially founded on 2 July 1910.

 Frank Cooper Sands who had been a Scoutmaster in Nottingham, England, arrived in Singapore in September 1910 and formed a troop of 30 British boys that registered with The Boy Scouts Association in the United Kingdom on 2 July 1910.
 He spent the next 40 years promoting The Boy Scouts Association's Singapore branch.

 Scouting for local Singapore boys was started in 1919, by Captain N.M.
 Hashim and A.Z.
 Alsagoff.
 From 1922, some schools in Singapore began adopted the Scout programme as an extracurricular activity resulting in the formation of school-sponsored troops registered as 2nd Raffles Institution, 3rd Anglo-Chinese School and 4th St Joseph Institution.
-Although the 04 St Joseph's Pelandok Scout Group was formed in the 1911, 2nd Raffles Institution, subsequently renamed 02 Raffles Scout Group, is currently the oldest continuous-functioning scout troop after the 1st Sand's Troop disbanded.
+Although the 04 St Joseph's Pelandok Scout Group was formed in 1911, 2nd Raffles Institution, subsequently renamed 02 Raffles Scout Group, is currently the oldest continuous-functioning scout troop after the 1st Sand's Troop disbanded.

 From 1963 to 1965, the SSA formed part of the Scout Association of Malaysia.
 In 1965, SSA was formed as the Singapore Boy Scouts Association and succeeded The Boy Scouts Association's Singapore branch.
 The Singapore Boy Scouts Association changed its name to the Singapore Scout Association.